+Tie Breaker Rules

+In case of a tie, the answer for the first question will be used.
+The individual with the correct response will win.
+If a tie still exists, the second question will be compared, followed by the third, fourth, etc. until a winner is selected.

 The total points for each contestant will be summed from the three weighted components.
 A maximum score of 100 points can be achieved by any contestant (Table 5).